AriMeron/Game/README.md

 **Player Avatars:**
 - Players will embody prominent politicians, adding a unique twist to the game.
+- Avatars will be caricatures of the politicians and not the actual politicans to avoid legal disputes.
+For example Trump could be the lorax.

 **Teams:**
 - Engage in epic 5v5 battles with the following politicians:
   - **Republicans:** Trump, Ted Cruz, Marjorie Taylor Greene, George W Bush, McConnell.
   - **Democrats:** Bernie, Hillary, AOC, Biden, Liz Warren.
   - Additional characters Like JFK(D), Reagan(R), Xi(D), and Putin(R) may be added later.
+  - The green party exists but they have no guns or items and only serve to pad republican kill counts.

 **Avatar Outlines:**
 - To easily differentiate the two teams, all Republican avatars will have a red outline, while Democrats will have a blue outline.